nkiraly/isthejiradown/README.md

 Hay, PFY, isthejiradown ?
 ==========================

-[isthejiradown.com] (http://isthejiradown.com) collaborative satire site project repository
+[isthejiradown.com] (http://isthejiradown.com) collaborative satire site repository

-This repository itself is part of an IT satire on software development.
+This repository itself is also part of an satire on software development, information technology, and ticketing systems.